pravega/pravega/documentation/src/docs/getting-started.md

 ...
 ```

-See the readme.md file in the standalone-examples for more details on running the
+See the readme.md file in the pravega-client-examples for more details on running the
     HelloWorldReader application